CAPC Guidelines:

 • Dogs, as well as birds, horses and other mammals, serve as incidental hosts for Angiostrongylus cantonensis.

 • There is no effective treatment.
-Prevention is key and dogs should not be allowed to ingest intermediate hosts (mollusks) or potential paratenic hosts including some crustaceans, fish or frogs raw or undercooked.
+Prevention is key and dogs should not be allowed to ingest raw or undercooked intermediate hosts (mollusks) or paratenic hosts including crustaceans, fish or frogs.

-• Care should be used with around snails or slugs.
+• Care should be taken around handling snails or slugs.
 Angiostrongylus cantonensis is a zoonotic parasite causing eosinophilic meningitis in humans.

 Species